Holabenz/alx-pre_course/0x01-git/README.md

-My journey to software engineering.
+My journey to become a software engineer.